CarlosAndresd/RectangularImages/README.md

 - `tests_move_chronologically.py` is the module that contains the tests for this part.
 To execute it simply type `pytest tests_move_chronologically.py -vv` (before, make sure you are in a virtual environment, type `source venv/bin/activate`).
 - `reference_test_directory` this is the directory that contains all the files that are used for the testing.
-- `Test_Photo_Information.xlsx` this is the excel file that can be used to write the tests.
+- `Test_Photo_Information.xlsx` this is the Excel file that can be used to write the tests.

 Documentation is still missing.